 Traditional… If You Want Something Timeless

-Traditional kitchens are naturally elegant and inviting, usually with a old-world or all-American touch – reminiscent of formal holiday celebrations from centuries past.
-Traditional style is ornate and decorative while still being crisp and comfortable, using a variety of colors, patterns and textures, hardware, and a blend of curved, irregular and straight lines, all tied together through careful symmetry and balance.
+Traditional kitchens are naturally elegant and inviting, usually with an old-world or all-American touch – reminiscent of formal holiday celebrations from centuries past.
+The traditional style is ornate and decorative while still being crisp and comfortable, using a variety of colors, patterns and textures, hardware, and a blend of curved, irregular, and straight lines, all tied together through careful symmetry and balance.
 Wood cabinets in shades of maple, walnut, cherry, mahogany, and oak (natural or stained) are common, as are raised panel or glass doors, latched hardware, natural materials, and antique fixtures and appliances.
 The devil here is in the details, which can include crown and rope molding, appliques, arches, corbels, and other ornamentation.

 Modern… If You’re Craving Something Contemporary

 Sleek and sophisticated, modern/contemporary kitchens are the antithesis towards the fussiness present in traditional style.
-Though definitions may vary, modern/contemporary style is typically characterized by clean lines – simple hardware and door shapes, frameless cabinets, slab/horizontal lift-up door styles, curved cabinets and counters, minimal moldings, and reflective surfaces – and open spaces that keep clutter at a minimum.
-Palette is neutral and monochromatic with a few pops of bold color, materials are man-made rather than natural (including aluminum, stainless steel, laminate, concrete, metallic, glass and stone), designs are symmetrical and geometric, and decoration is minimal with few embellishments.
+Though definitions may vary, modern/contemporary style is typically characterized by clean lines – simple hardware and door shapes, frameless cabinets, slab/horizontal lift-up door styles, curved cabinets, and counters, minimal moldings, and reflective surfaces – and open spaces that keep clutter at a minimum.
+The palette is neutral and monochromatic with a few pops of bold color, materials are man-made rather than natural (including aluminum, stainless steel, laminate, concrete, metallic, glass, and stone), designs are symmetrical and geometric, and decoration is minimal with few embellishments.
 This kitchen style is perfect for entertaining friends and family because it is elegant while still being inviting.

 Country… If You Want To Travel Back to the Past

-Easy, breezy, and comfortable, country style kitchens are meant to feel lived-in and hark back to a simpler past spent in nature – even in the most suburban area.
-Characteristic details include light and/or bright colors and patterns (including florals, checks, gingham and plaid), painted, glazed and distressed cabinets, decorative shelving, chintz and calico window and wall treatments, woven baskets, seasonal embellishments, handmade materials, and antiques.
+Easy, breezy, and comfortable, country-style kitchens are meant to feel lived-in and hark back to a simpler past spent in nature – even in the most suburban areas.
+Characteristic details include light and/or bright colors and patterns (including florals, checks, gingham, and plaid), painted, glazed, and distressed cabinets, decorative shelving, chintz and calico window and wall treatments, woven baskets, seasonal embellishments, handmade materials, and antiques.

 For a more farmhouse or cottage-inspired feel, incorporate soft colors, open shelving, classic wood flooring, vintage hardware, furniture-inspired cabinetry, and high-end appliances in white or retro colors.
 For a rustic, Americana feel reminiscent of a log cabin in the woods, incorporate warm earth tones, wood paneling and ceiling beams, timber, stone, brick, copper or iron materials, and fireplace areas.